Outcomes Assessment at Springfield College

 Students who successfully complete this course will:

-- Understand and appreciate the steps involved in descriptive, correlational, and experimental research;
+- Students will be able to understand and apply the steps involved in descriptive, correlational, and experimental research;

-- Assessment via Mid-Term Examination; Analysis of Case Statements; Group Research Project;
+- Assessment via Mid-Term Examination; Analysis of Case Statements; Final Research Project;

-- Be able to develop a research hypothesis and identify a appropriate research design to test the hypothesis;
+- Students will be able to develop a research hypothesis and identify a appropriate research design to test the hypothesis;

-- Assessment via Mid-Term Examination; Review of Primary Literature; Group Research Project;
+- Assessment via Mid-Term Examination; Review of Primary Literature; Final Research Project;

-- Correctly identify and utilize the statistical tools needed to analyze the data collected for a research problem:
+- Students will correctly identify and apply the statistical tools needed to analyze the data collected for a research problem:

-- Assessment via Final Examination; SPSS Tutorial Exercises; Review of Primary Literature; Group Research Project;
+- Assessment via Final Examination; Data analysis work; Written review of Primary Literature; Final Research Project.

 Program Based Assessment Guidelines

-- 4-6 statements of the desired student learning outcomes for students who successfully complete the program;
+- 4-6 statements of the desired student learning outcomes for each program goal

 - 4-6 statements of the direct and indirect assessments that the department will use to determine if students have achieved these outcomes;